sreevardhan1/Notes_Management_System/README.md

-# 📝 Flash Notes - Smart Note Management System
+# 📝 Flash Notes - Note Management System

 A full-stack web application built with Flask and MySQL for creating, managing, and recording notes with audio support.